 As a professional double bassist with a major symphony orchestra, several of his works feature the double bass.
 He has written works for double bass and orchestra, for solo bass, bass with accompaniment, two sets of bass duets, and several chamber music works.
 He won the annual International Society of Bassists Composition Competition for solo double bass with his work entitled Vision Quest, for double bass and piano.
 It was premiered at the ISB conference in Michigan.

-The Phoenix Symphony Orchestra has performed nine of his orchestral compositions, including Millennial Opening, Calypso Round, Sunscape, Couplet for a Desert Summer, and City Music.
+The Phoenix Symphony Orchestra has performed nine of his orchestral compositions, including Millennial Opening, Calypso Round, Sunscape (commissioned by the Arizona Diamond Jubilee Commission), Couplet for a Desert Summer, and City Music.
 His music has been performed by symphonies, festivals, chamber musicians, and youth orchestras around the country.

 At the keyboard, Stallcop has been active in classical music, free improvisation and the performance of his own music.
 Arizona University Recordings released his CD of solo piano improvisation, Dreamcatcher (AUR/Horizon CD 3007), which received Grammy nominations in two categories.
 He has recently released more than a dozen albums of solo piano improvisation.
 His recordings are available on CDBaby, I Tunes, Spotify, Amazon, and other online sources.